osu-crypto/libOTe/README.md

 ### Dependancies

-Dependancies can be managed via the `build.py` script or or installed via an external tool.
+Dependancies can be managed via the `build.py` script or installed via an external tool.
 If an external tool is used install to system location or set  `-D CMAKE_PREFIX_PATH=path/to/install`.

 **Boost**
 The library requires boost and can be fetched as